Retirement and Health Care Coverage...

 Employers with 20 or more employees are usually required to offer COBRA coverage and to notify their employees of the availability of such coverage.
-COBRA applies to private-sector employees and to most State and local government workers.
-In addition, many States have laws similar to COBRA.
-Check with your State Insurance Commissioner’s office to see if such coverage is available to you.
+COBRA applies to private-sector employees and to most state and local government workers.
+In addition, many states have laws similar to COBRA, including those that apply to insurers of employers with less than 20 employees (sometimes called mini-COBRA).
+Check with your state insurance commissioner’s office to see if such coverage is available to you.

 What if the company closed or went bankrupt and there is no health plan?

 If there is no longer a health plan, there is no COBRA coverage available.
 If, however, there is another plan offered by the company, you may be eligible to be covered under that plan.
 Union members who are covered by a collective bargaining agreement that provides for a medical plan also may be entitled to continued coverage.